jrpereirajr/iris-fhir-analytics/doc/fhir-inconsistencies.md

   These SQL feed up the KPIs [DiabetesMedicationInconsistence](../src/community/fhirAnalytics/deepsee/kpi/DiabetesMedicationInconsistence.cls) and [NoKnowProblemsInconsistence](../src/community/fhirAnalytics/deepsee/kpi/NoKnowProblemsInconsistence.cls), respectively.

   Finally, I setup a dashboard where this information is diplayed.
-Note that two inconsistence issue was detected - one for each of them.
+Note that two inconsistencies issue were detected - one for each of them.

   <img src="https://raw.githubusercontent.com/jrpereirajr/iris-fhir-analytics/master/img/chrome_ncTSj4WZrg.png"></img>